Senlis Cathedral

 Senlis Cathedral (Cathédrale Notre-Dame de Senlis) is a Roman Catholic church and former cathedral in Senlis, Oise, France.

 It was formerly the seat of the Bishopric of Senlis, abolished under the Concordat of 1801, when its territory was passed to the Diocese of Beauvais.

 Notre-Dame Cathedral was built, for the most part, during the third quarter of the 12th century, when the royal city of Senlis was experiencing a true "golden age".
 It was profoundly renovated in the 13th and 16th centuries.

-With its portal of the crowning of the Virgin (12th century), its monumental 78 meter south tower (13th century) and transept facades all masterpieces of the high and late Gothic, Notre Dame de Senlis takes its place among the most noticeable cathedrals in France.
+With its portal of the crowning of the Virgin (12th century), its monumental 78 meter south tower (13th century) and transept façades all masterpieces of the high and late Gothic, Notre Dame de Senlis takes its place among the most noticeable cathedrals in France.
 This is better demonstrated as the cathedral of Senlis was included in the first list of historical monuments in 1840.

 History

 The construction of the first cathedral is located at the end of the 4th or the beginning of the 5th century within the perimeter of the enclosure.
 The cathedral being the seat of a bishop's authority, the presence of a first bishop led to its construction.
 The word "cathedral" comes from the Latin cathedra and the Greek kathedra, derived from hedra which means "chair".
 The ensemble formed the episcopal group: buildings (the cloister, the baptistry, the episcopal palace) grouped around the cathedral.
 The common buildings of the canons must have been located to the north of the present site of the cathedral, as archaeological excavations have revealed the presence of kitchens before the 12th and 13th centuries.

-The construction of Notre-Dame de Senlis was started around 1153 on the site of older sanctuaries, under the impulse of Bishop Pierre (1134-1151).
+The construction of Notre-Dame de Senlis was started around 1151 on the site of older sanctuaries, under the impulse of Bishop Pierre (1134-1151).
 The main drivers of this construction were the frequent presence of the kings of France, and the very strong personality of the bishop.
 The financing of the construction was essentially from the work of the bishops who were financially less well off than the other bishops of the region, their sees were small in size and thus had quite the modest income of the diocese.
 This explains the small size of the sanctuary.
 The participation of the king and the canons were almost non-existent.

 Construction began simultaneously at both the east and west ends of the building.
 In 1160, the central portal of the western façade was already done.
 In 1167, the cathedral already had its choir and its western façade.
 In 1175 the nave was connected to the choir.
 Around 1180, the vaulted cathedral was almost completed except for the transepts.
 However, it was consecrated on 16 June 1191 by the Archbishop of Reims Guillaume of the White Hands.
 Its construction lasted about 40 years; but it was still lacking its transepts.